Are you looking for a jolt of inspiration, a new way of approaching your writing practice?

 Sometimes all it takes is one wild word to make a poem sing or a sentence fly.
 In that spirit, we’ve created this blog in hopes you’ll find a dose of wild writing mojo to fuel your next sentence.

 Carol Despeaux earned her MFA degree from Goddard College.
 Her poetry has appeared in many literary journals and displayed through Poetry Corners, a project sponsored by the Bainbridge Island Arts & Humanities Council.
-In 2006, she received a poetry grant from Return to Creativity.
+She’s received a poetry grant from Return to Creativity.
 In 2011, she received Honorable Mention in poetry from the Surrey International Writer’s Conference.
 In 2012, her memoir about growing up as an intuitive in a dysfunctional family won 1st place at the Pacific Northwest Writer’s Conference and her short piece, “Assisted Living Questionnaire” won Honorable Mention at the Surrey International Writers Conference.
 In 2013, her poetry and her work-in-progress, a fantasy novel, were finalists in the PNW Writer’s Conference.
 In 2014, her poems were finalists in the same contest.
 And, for the past three years, her poems have been finalists in the Writer’s Digest Annual Poetry Contest.

 Her website is: www.caroldespeaux.com.
 She lives in the Pacific Northwest overlooking a small bay and the Olympic Mountains with her husband, three orange cats, a few ghosts, and many invisible friends in alternate dimensions.

 My cousin and I play dress up in my parents’ grocery store.
 Of course, I’m the one in the wedding gown!